Kraftland/portable/doc/packager/99-env-and-input.md

 # Environment Variables

 Environment variables are sourced from `XDG_DATA_HOME/stateDirectory/portable.env`.

-You can also specify environment variables in the config file.
 Though, some environment variables, like `GNOME_SETUP_DISPLAY` will be discarded.

 It is worth noting that setting environment variable for portable doesn't work for the underlying application sandbox.
 That of the environment should be set in a global manner, i.e. at least for the user service manager.